Shigella and Salmonella cases reported in travellers returning from Cape Verde

 • Eat recently prepared food that is fully cooked and served piping hot.

-• Where there is no clean water supply, drink only bottled or boiled tap water (this includes when brushing your teeth) and avoid ice in your drinks.
+• Where there is no clean water supply, drink only bottled or boiled tap water (this includes brushing your teeth).

 • Avoid fresh fruit that you have not peeled yourself and salads not washed with bottled or boiled water.

-If you become unwell while abroad [4-7]:
+If you become ill abroad [5-7, 10]:

-• Seek medical help if symptoms last more than a few days or are not improving.
+• seek medical help if symptoms last more than a few days or are not improving

-• Wash contaminated clothes or bedding on a hot wash and clean toilets, taps and door handles regularly.
+• wash contaminated clothes or bedding on a hot wash and clean toilets, taps and door handles regularly

-• If you or your partner has had diarrhoea, avoid sexual contact for at least 48 hours.
+If you or your partner has had diarrhoea, avoid sexual contact for at least 48 hours.
+See our travellers' diarrhoea factsheet for more information.

 When you return